WKEG

-WKEG (1030 AM) is a non-commercial, listener-supported radio station licensed to Sterling Heights, Michigan, and serving Metro Detroit.
-It is owned by Wisconsin-based Relevant Radio and runs its national Catholic talk and teaching radio format.
-WKEG is a daytimer, Class D station operating on the clear-channel frequency of 1030 AM; WBZ in Boston is the dominant Class A station on this frequency.

-By day, WKEG is powered at 5,000 watts, using a directional three-tower array.
-To avoid interference to WBZ, WKEG's AM signal may only broadcast between sunrise and sunset.
-However, Relevant Radio programming is heard on four FM translator stations around the clock: 94.3 W232CA and 104.7 W284BQ in Detroit, 94.1 W231CV in Holly and 103.1 W276DB in Rochester Hills.
+WKEG (1030 AM) is a non-commercial radio station licensed to Sterling Heights, Michigan, United States, and serving Metro Detroit.
+It is owned by Relevant Radio and runs its national Catholic format.
+WKEG only operates during the daytime hours but is relayed over four FM translator around the clock: 94.3 W232CA and 104.7 W284BQ in Detroit, 94.1 W231CV in Holly and 103.1 W276DB in Rochester Hills.